Skip to Content

 Becky Matsubara Flickr CC2.0

-Brandt’s cormorant gets their name from the German naturalist Johann Friedrich von Brandt, who described the bird from specimens.
+Brandt’s Cormorant (Phalacrocorax penicillatus) derives its name from the German naturalist Johann Friedrich von Brandt, who initially described this bird from specimens.

-This species is black with a blue throat patch, surrounded by a border of pale cream.
-They have no crest, and their plumage is iridescent.
+This species exhibits predominantly black plumage with a distinctive blue throat patch, bordered by a ring of pale cream.
+Unlike some other cormorant species, they lack a crest, and their plumage boasts an iridescent quality.

-Birds are diverse in size, colors, diet, and other ways.
+Birds are diverse in size, color, diet, and other ways.
 Find out more in this article I wrote

 Kuhnmi Flickr CC2.0